gpm22/ossu-projects/Mathematics for Computer Science/Unit 2 - Structures/19 - in-class problems week 8 - wed.md

 * Number of edges;
 * Degree of the nodes;
 * Sum of degree of the nodes;
+* Paths;
+* Cycles;
+* No matter which edge is removed, there is a path between any two vertices.

 There no others, as there are any property which can form a bijection;